pmglab/KGGSEE/doc/source/detailed_document.rst

       --neargene <basepair>  # default: 5000
       --eqtl-file <file>
       --filter-eqtl-p <pval>  # default: 0.01
-      --gene-condi
+      --gene-assoc-condi

 ``--gene-herit`` triggers gene-based association tests and estimation of gene heritability. ``--sum-file`` specifies a white space delimited GWAS summary statistic file which must have three columns of the chromosome of SNP, coordinate of SNP, and p-value of SNP; headers of the three columns can be specified by ``--chrom-col``, ``--pos-col`` and ``--p-col`` separately.
 In addition, for quantitative phenotype, a column of sample sizes is needed, and its header is specified by ``--nmiss-col``; for qualitative phenotype, two columns of case sample sizes and control sample sizes are needed, and their header is specified by ``--case-col`` and ``--control-col`` separately.
 SNPs belonging to a gene can be defined either by SNPs close to the gene or by eQTLs of the gene.
 If ``--neargene`` is specified, KGGSEE reads gene annotations and considers SNPs inside a gene and its adjacent regions at a fixed number of basepairs on both sides to be a test unit.
 If ``--eqtl-file`` is specified, KGGSEE reads the eQTL summary statistic file and considers eQTLs of a gene or a transcript to be a test unit, and ``--neargene`` is overridden.
 When ``--eqtl-file`` is specified, ``--filter-eqtl-p`` can be used to specify a threshold of eQTL p-values.
 Only eQTLs with a p-value lower than the threshold will be considered.
-When ``--gene-condi`` is specified, KGGSEE also calculates the conditional heritability of genes, and the flags of ``--multiple-testing``, ``--p-value-cutoff``, ``--top-gene`` and ``--expression-file`` have the same meaning as in :ref:`DESE <detail_DESE>`. :ref:`A description of the eQTL file format <eqtl_file>` is near the beginning of the page.
+When ``--gene-assoc-condi`` is specified, KGGSEE also calculates the conditional heritability of genes, and the flags of ``--multiple-testing``, ``--p-value-cutoff``, ``--top-gene`` and ``--expression-file`` have the same meaning as in :ref:`DESE <detail_DESE>`. :ref:`A description of the eQTL file format <eqtl_file>` is near the beginning of the page.

 Examples